osisoft/PI-Adapter/V1/Configuration/system-and-adapter-configuration.md

 2. Copy and paste an example configuration for system and adapter into the file.

-    For sample JSON, see the configuration examples topic.
+    For sample JSON, see the corresponding adapter configuration examples topic.

 4. Save the file.
 For example, as `ConfigureSystemAndAdapter.json`.